-7.2.
-Conditions for safe sto orage, including any incompatibilities Suitable container Glass container is suitable for laboratory quantities Packing as supplied by manufacturer.
+Suitable container Glass container is suitable for laboratory quantities Packing as supplied by manufacturer.
 Plastic containers may only be used if approved for flammable liquid.
 Check that containers are clearly labelled and free from leaks.
 For low viscosity materials (i): Drums and jerry cans must be of the non-removable head type. (ii): Where a can is to be used as an inner package, the can must have a screwed enclosure.
 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
 C) For manufactured product having a viscosity of at least 250 cSt.
-Storage incompatibility Acetonitrile • forms cyanide gas on contact with steam • reacts violently with oxidisers such as chlorine, bromine, fluorine; with chlorosulfonic acid, oleum or sulfuric acid • is incompatible with water (especially if acid or alkaline), acids, caustics, nitrating agents, indium, nitrogen tetroxide, sulfur trioxide, iron(III) salts of perchlorate, nitrogen fluoride compounds • attacks most rubber and plastics • may accumulate electrical charges, causing ignition of vapours • Contact with acids produces toxic fumes • Nitriles may polymerise in the presence of metals and some metal compounds. • They are incompatible with acids; mixing nitriles with strong oxidising acids can lead to extremely violent reactions. • Nitriles are generally incompatible with other oxidising agents such as peroxides and epoxides. • The combination of bases and nitriles can produce hydrogen cyanide. • The covalent cyano group is endothermic and many organic nitriles are reactive under certain conditions; N-cyano derivatives are reactive or unstable. • The majority of endothermic compounds are thermodynamically unstable and may decompose explosively under various circumstances of initiation. • Many but not all endothermic compounds have been involved in decompositions, reactions and explosions and, in general, compounds with significantly positive values of standard heats of formation, may be considered suspect on stability grounds.
-BRETHERICK L.: Handbook of Reactive Chemical Hazards WARNING: May decompose violently or explosively on contact with other substances. • This substance, or one of its components, is one of the relatively few compounds which are described as "endothermic" i.e. heat is absorbed into the compound, rather than released from it, during its formation. • The majority of endothermic compounds are thermodynamically unstable and may decompose explosively under various circumstances of initiation. • Many but not all endothermic compounds have been involved in decompositions, reactions and explosions a Hazard categories in accordance with Regulation (EC) No 2012/18/EU (Seveso III) P5a: Flammable Liquids, P5b: Flammable Liquids, P5c: Flammable Liquids Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of P5a Lower- / Upper-tier requirements: 10 / 50 P5b Lower- / Upper-tier requirements: 50 / 200 P5c Lower- / Upper-tier requirements: 5 000 / 50 000
+Storage incompatibility Acetonitrile • forms cyanide gas on contact with steam • reacts violently with oxidisers such as chlorine, bromine, fluorine; with chlorosulfonic acid, oleum or sulfuric acid • is incompatible with water (especially if acid or alkaline), acids, caustics, nitrating agents, indium, nitrogen tetroxide, sulfur trioxide, iron(III) salts of perchlorate, nitrogen fluoride compounds • attacks most rubber and plastics • may accumulate electrical charges, causing ignition of vapours • Contact with acids produces toxic furnes • Nitriles may polymerise in the presence of metals and some metal compounds. • They are incompatible with acids; mixing nitriles with strong oxidising acids can lead to extremely violent reactions. • Nitriles are generally incompatible with other oxidising agents such as peroxides and epoxides. • The combination of bases and nitriles can produce hydrogen cyanide. • The covalent cyano group is endothermic and many organic nitriles are reactive under certain conditions; N-cyano derivatives are reactive or unstable. • The majority of endothermic compounds are thermodynamically unstable and may decompose explosively under various circumstances of initiation. • Many but not all endothermic compounds have been involved in decompositions, reactions and explosions and, in general, compounds with significantly positive values of standard heats of formation, may be considered suspect on stability grounds. • RETHERICK L: Handbook of Reactive Chemical Hazards • This substance, or one of its compounds, is one of the relatively few compounds which are described as "endothermic" i.e. heat is absorbed into the compound, rather than released from it, during its formation. • The majority of endothermic compounds have been involved in decompositions, reactions and explosions and, in general, compounds with significantly positive values of standard heats of formation, may be considered suspect on stability grounds. • Avoid reaction with oxidising agents Hazard categories in accordance with Regulation (EC) No 2012/18/EU (Seveso III) P5a: Flammable Liquids, P5b: Flammable Liquids, P5c: Flammable Liquids Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of P5a Lower- / Upper-tier requirements: 10 / 50 P5b Lower- / Upper-tier requirements: 50 / 200 P5c Lower- / Upper-tier requirements: 5 000 / 50 000

-${\bf X}$ - Must not be stored together
+- X Must not be stored together

+- May be stored together with specific preventions

-+ - May be stored together
+- + May be stored together